Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

-The bell curve shown in the Diffusion of Innovations theory simply gives us a macro view to the adoption process.
-It is not showing us what’s happening at the person to person level.
-In fact, Rogers’ admitted the mechanism of adoption largely is a mystery.
+The bell curve shown in the Diffusion of Innovations theory simply gives us a macro view of the adoption process.
+It is not showing us what’s happening at the person-to-person level.
+Rogers’ admitted the mechanism of adoption largely is a mystery.

 There is an old saying in marketing: If word of mouth was perfectly efficient, there would be no need for advertising.
 The number one source for information about a new product or service, and the most reliable form of persuasion, and the biggest predictor of your behavior, is your social group.
 This truism is not the result of modern social media, although these networks give us a powerful and measurable tool.

 We’ve all had this experience.
 You signed up for Netflix once a certain number of your friends, coworkers, or peers signed up.
 Just one person usually isn’t enough to trigger your behavior.
 But there is a certain number, we’ll call it q, that tends to tip the scales in your decision-making process.
 The research shows this adoption process isn’t necessarily tied to the “phases” in Diffusion of Innovations.
 Even if you would consider yourself a “laggard,” if enough people in your social circle adopt a new kitchen gadget (hot pots come to mind), you’re likely to do it too.
 Social pressure is that powerful.

 On the left is a simplified representation of Centola and Macy’s original work on Complex Contagions.
 They argue that high-risk adoption behaviors (e.g. a new diet) require confirmation from multiple sources in your social network – a “wide bridge” of support.
 Dean Eckles from MIT expands and revises these conclusions with theoretical models combining short and long social ties.
 The math isn’t as important as the conclusion: Humans are social monkeys, and social ties are the mechanism of adoption.